Skip to main content

 To assign a unique ID to a user, you can use the get_visitor_code() method.
 If a visitor code doesn’t exist (from the request headers cookie), the method generates a random unique ID or uses a default_visitor_code that you would have generated.
 The ID is then set in a response headers cookie.

-If you are using Kameleoon in Hybrid mode, calling the get_visitor_code() method ensures that the unique ID (visitor_code) is shared between the application file (kameleoon.js) and the SDK.
+If you are using Kameleoon in Hybrid mode, calling the get_visitor_code() method ensures that the unique ID (visitor code) is shared between the application file (kameleoon.js) and the SDK.

 Retrieving a flag configuration

-To implement a feature flag in your code, you must first create a feature flag in your Kameleoon account.
+To implement a feature flag in your code, you must first create the feature flag in your Kameleoon account.

 The feature_active?() method can be used if you want to retrieve the configuration of a simple feature flag that has only an ON or OFF state, as opposed to more complex feature flags with multiple variations or targeting options.